Reliable Sources: Three theories why Omarosa's book is not a #1 best seller

 To be fair, Omarosa's book has accomplished a few things already...
 She has provoked newfound scrutiny into several subjects...
 Let's tick through them:

--- "Trump appeared to acknowledge on Monday something his aides have declined to confirm for months: that his White House had aides sign nondisclosure agreements," NYT's Maggie Haberman writes.
+-- "Trump appeared to acknowledge on Monday something his aides have declined to confirm for months: that his White House had aides sign nondisclosure agreements," the NYT's Maggie Haberman writes.
 "The president made the statement in a post on Twitter about Omarosa..."

 -- Jeremy Diamond's latest for CNN.com: "None of President Donald Trump's senior White House officials are black.
 Only a handful of his senior staff are of Latino, Asian or Arab descent, according to a CNN review of 48 senior White House officials.
 Instead, the President is being advised by a senior White House staff that is overwhelmingly white..."